 Consequences for residence rights in the event of a No-Deal Brexit

-Should the UK leave the EU without a withdrawal agreement at midnight on 29 March 2019, UK citizens and their family members would no longer be entitled to freedom of movement within the framework of the EU citizenship.
-Instead, they would be regarded as third-country nationals after 29 March 2019 and would need a residence title for their residency within the German territory.
+Should the UK leave the EU without a withdrawal agreement, UK citizens and their family members would no longer be entitled to freedom of movement within the framework of the EU citizenship.
+Instead, they would be regarded as third-country nationals and would need a residence title for their residency within the German territory.

 A residence title can be granted for the purpose of employment, education, for family reasons or for humanitarian reasons.
 There are two different types of residence titles: the temporary residence permit (Aufenthaltserlaubnis) and the permanent settlement permit (Niederlassungserlaubnis).
 In principle, the residence permit is granted for a limited period of time and usually entitles you to work.
 A permanent right of residence do hold third-country nationals with a settlement permit, which entitles to practise any nature of employment.
 For the issuance, certain qualifications, which differ according to the type of residence title, must be fulfilled.

-In the event of an unregulated Brexit, the Federal Government stipulates a transitional period of an initial period of three months up to 29 June 2019.
+In the event of an unregulated Brexit, the Federal Government stipulates a transitional period of an initial period of three months.

 - During this transitional period, UK nationals and their family members who were entitled to freedom of movement shall be able to reside and work in Germany as before.